 The supply chain for deer velvet as an ingredient for medicinal and food products is a complex one from farm to final processing.

-The organisation recognised that having a tracing system for individually harvested velvet that extended along the full length of the supply chain would help build trust in the market.
-A digital solution was required to prove the supply chain’s validity and transparency, from the farm based velveting facilities, to final processing point.
+The organisation saw that having a tracing system for individually harvested velvet that extended along the full length of the supply chain would help build trust in the market.
+A digital solution was required to prove the supply chain’s validity and transparency, from the farm based velveting facilities, to the final processing point.

 Deer Industry New Zealand CEO Innes Moffat says developing a tracking system for the deer industry was a big undertaking for a relatively small industry body, but one that was important to enhance the reputation of this valuable product.

-“The unique aspects of velveting, with its on farm collection, the need for veterinary supervision, and collection by velvet buyers meant there are multiple parties involved, and multiple compliance issues that need to be addressed and included in any tracking and validation system.”
+“The unique aspects of velveting, with its on-farm collection, the need for veterinary supervision, and collection by velvet buyers meant there are multiple parties involved, and multiple compliance issues that need to be addressed and included in any tracking and validation system.”

 “Rezare understood the challenges and complexities and did not try to simply sell us an ‘off-the-shelf’ solution to that.”

 “Our aim was to have a system that was as seamless as possible, tying all aspects and all parties together under it.”

 Innes says a key requirement of VelTrak was to move all parties off a paper-based recording system into a single digital recording platform.

 Veterinarians are now able to search the farm’s regulated control scheme (RCS) status prior to supplying velvet RFID tags, with a “red flag” ensuring non-compliant farmers will not be supplied.